-In a famous speech, Okuma Shigenobu, who is the founder of Waseda University, told the students of Waseda, "Do not think of yourself alone, your family alone nor your nation alone, but have an ambition to contribute to the world."
+In a famous speech, Okuma Shigenobu, who is the founder of Waseda University, told the students of Waseda, "Do not think only of your own interest, your family's interest, or the interests of your country alone, but be ambitious to contribute to humankind throughout the world."
 This statement was offered to explain what "building a model citizen" meant.
-Okuma advocated three ideals: "independence of scholarship," "application of scholarship to the real world" and "building a model citizen" at the ceremony celebrating the 30th anniversary of Waseda in 1913.
+Okuma advocated three ideals: "independence of scholarship," "application of scholarship to the real world," and "building a model citizen" at the ceremony celebrating the 30th anniversary of Waseda in 1913.

-I very much like the statement, "Do not think of yourself alone, your family alone nor your nation alone, but have an ambition to contribute to the world," as this statement, in my opinion, seems to represent a common value among Waseda students and alumni.
+I very much like the statement, "Do not think only of your own interest, your family's interest, or the interests of your country alone, but be ambitious to contribute to humankind throughout the world" as this statement seems to me to represent a common value among Waseda students and alumni.
 This statement, I believe, has had a magnificent impact on our educational environment.